 USB stick and laptop combo

-These deals are the most common, simply because they offer greater flexibility.
+These laptop deals are the most common, simply because they offer greater flexibility.
 A laptop is provided with a separate USB connection dongle.
 Although this is more in the way of hassle, paper and devices, it gives the flexibility of a completely mobile USB connection.

 - You can share the USB stick with another device (PC, Mac, laptop etc.)